 Higher lifetime exemptions offer you a greater opportunity to leave behind wealth for your children and grandchildren and minimize taxation during your lifetime.
 To fully leverage these benefits, you’ll need to consider whether your estate plan is structured in such a way as to take advantage of the higher estate tax limit.
 You’ll also want to ensure you won’t be passing on more or less of your wealth to your heirs than you intend to while you’re alive.

 What’s more, under current law, investment assets held at death aren’t subject to capital gains tax.
 This is known as the “step-up in basis.”
-The Biden administration is also looking to limit this benefit.
+The current administration is also looking to limit this benefit.

 In this purview, now may be a great time to reach out to your investment manager or wealth advisor to create a comprehensive plan to help you tide through the expectant tax changes without a significant impact on your wealth.